ligaripash/MuSiCa/README.md

 ## Introduction
-This is an implementation of the fast and accurate face alignment algorithm presented in:
+This is an implementation of the fast and accurate face alignment algorithm presented in the paper:
 [Knowing When to Quit: Selective Cascaded Regression with Patch Attention for Real-Time Face Alignment](https://arxiv.org/abs/2012.15460)